jdaw1/placemat/Documentation/debugging.md

 ### Basics

-Failures can happen in the software because of bugs int he software itself, or because of a bug in [injected code](code_injection.md).
+Failures can happen in the software because of bugs in the software itself, or because of a bug in [injected code](code_injection.md).

 As with the built-in error support, the log will show the error, and the state of the stack.
 It will also show the value of `TypeOfPagesBeingRendered`, though the value `/DistillerLog` can mean a generic page.